BSC-ES/providentia/docs/source/ERA5-download.md

 * `v10`

 > Providentia can only read species in GHOST format.
 If you want to know the mapping from CDS ERA5 variables to GHOST species, please refer to the [CDS ERA5-GHOST species mapping](#cds-era5-ghost-species-mapping) section.

+### Dataset temporal coverage

+The dataset covers the period from January 1940 to the present.

 ### Fixed Download Settings